 Why an MA in Theatre Directing?

-Either spring or fall semester in the year following completion of the coursework:
+Either spring or fall semester in the year following the completion of the above:

 The Directing Fast Track program at Roosevelt University changed the life of our family for the better.
 Not only did it enhance my teaching and expertise when I taught theatre for grades 7-12, but it afforded me the opportunity to teach and direct at the college level.
 What I loved about experiencing the program was learning from working professionals in their respective fields and gleaning valuable insights, tips, and creativity from my peers.

-All applicants must submit a Roosevelt University application and all required supplemental items by the priority deadline of February 15 to be considered for admission.
+All applicants must submit a Roosevelt University application and all required supplemental items by the priority deadline of February 1 to be considered for admission.
 For more information, please see our admission requirements page.
-Applications for entry continue to be accepted and reviewed (if space is still available) until the March 15.
+Applications for entry continue to be accepted and reviewed (if space is still available) until February 15.

-Once you have submitted your initial Roosevelt University application, the next step is to complete the CCPA supplementary application through GetAcceptd.com.
+Once the initial Roosevelt University application has been submitted, the next step is to complete the CCPA supplementary application through GetAcceptd.com.
 This is also where you will go to pay the $100 application fee.

-The current Fast Track tuition is charged by the credit hour, which is found under the Graduate Section at https://www.roosevelt.edu/tuition-aid/tuition.
+The Fast Track tuition is charged by the credit hour, which is found under the Graduate Section at https://www.roosevelt.edu/tuition-aid/tuition.
 Tuition for the 10 credits taken each summer is due by the first week of class.
 As the credit hour rate is lower than that of other CCPA programs, no additional university scholarship funding is available for students in the program.
 However, students can apply for loans through the Financial Aid Office.
-Some "Fast Trackers" have been able to secure support and grants from their teaching institution/local areas as well as scholarships from other private organizations.
+Some “Fast Trackers” have been able to secure support and grants from their teaching institution/local areas as well as scholarships from other private organizations.